Discover amazing Maine Midcoast activities and premium in-home experiences.

 Along the rugged Atlantic coastline, Maine Midcoast offers a tapestry of charming harbor towns, rocky shorelines, and lush forests that capture the quintessential New England spirit.
 Known for its historic lighthouses, artisanal seafood, and vibrant maritime culture, this region invites you to explore both tranquil seascapes and bustling local communities.
 Whether you're savoring fresh lobster or hiking picturesque trails with ocean views, Maine Midcoast promises an authentic escape into nature's splendor.

-Paddle Portland Harbor and explore a Civil War–era fort with a knowledgeable guide
+Paddle across Portland Harbor to explore historic Fort Gorges with a licensed guide

-Paddle between scenic islands, spot seals and seabirds, and relax on a beach during this guided Casco Bay adventure.
+Paddle to island beaches, spot seals and seabirds, and explore lighthouses on a guided 4-hour tour

 Sip local beer and wine and savor fresh Maine oysters during a scenic two-hour harbor cruise.